Emergency Medical Evacuation Saves Stranded Couple in Greenland

 Often thought of as a stepping stone for Antarctica, an expedition in remote Greenland is not for the faint of heart.
 While crossing an ice cap during their 300-mile trek, Daniel and Elaine Vardamis discovered just how challenging such a trip can be.

-Having done a good deal of backcountry skiing and various trips in cold places, the Vardamis’ considered themselves experienced and prepared.
+Having taken various trips to cold places for backcountry skiing, the Vardamis’ considered themselves experienced and prepared adventure travelers.

 The couple had been traveling for seven days, pulling their low-slung Nordic sled on skis when suddenly, the weather started to turn.

-“We were doing well and getting weather [updates] from a guy in Amsterdam,” said Daniel.
+“We were doing well and getting weather [updates] from a guy in Amsterdam,” Daniel said.

 The Joint Arctic Command informed Daniel and Elaine that 110 mph winds were expected to arrive over the next 36 hours.